Lodi AVA

 Lodi is an American Viticultural Area (AVA) located in the Central Valley of California, at the northern edge of the San Joaquin Valley, within portions of Sacramento and San Joaquin Counties, east of San Francisco Bay.
-It was established as a designated wine growing appellation on February 13, 1986 as the nation's 84^{th}, the state's 48^{th} and the county's initial AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Lodi District Vintners Association to establish a viticultural area named "Lodi."
-The viticultural area originally was 458000 acre of which 39000 acre were cultivated with wine grapes.
-In 2002, the area was expanded by 27500 acre, with 5240 acre cultivated, in the western area and in the southern portion by 66000 acre, 5600 acre cultivation, of the original AVA boundaries in San Joaquin County.
-The appellation lies in southern Sacramento County and northern San Joaquin County.
+It was established as the nation's 84^{th}, the state's 48^{th}, Sacramento County's second and San Joaquin County's initial wine appellation on February 13, 1986 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Lodi District Vintners Association proposing a viticultural area named "Lodi."

+At the outset, the viticultural area encompassed 458000 acre cultivating 39000 acre of wine grapes.
+In 2002, the area was expanded to 159500 acre with 10840 acre under vine.
+In the western portion by 93500 acre with 5240 acre of vineyards and in the southern section by 66000 acre with 5600 acre added to the original boundaries within San Joaquin County.
+The appellation lies within southern Sacramento County and northern San Joaquin County.
 Its western border is outlined by Interstate Highway 5 and the eastern border is adjacent to El Dorado, Amador and Calaveras counties.

-On July 16, 2006, the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury established seven new viticultural areas within the boundary of Lodi viticultural area.
-The seven new AVAs are Alta Mesa, Borden Ranch, Clements Hills, Cosumnes River, Jahant, Mokelumne River and Sloughhouse.
-TTB designates viticultural areas to allow vintners to better describe the origin of their wines and to allow consumers to better identify wines they may purchase.
+On July 17, 2006, the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury established seven new viticultural appellations within the original 458000 acre 1986 boundary of the Lodi viticultural area according to the petitions submitted by the Lodi American Viticultural Areas (LAVA) Steering Committee.
+The petitions proposed the creation of the Alta Mesa, Borden Ranch, Clements Hills, Cosumnes River, Jahant, Mokelumne River and Sloughhouse viticultural areas.
+The sixteen wine industry members that comprise the committee stated that their proposal subdivides the existing Lodi area into "seven smaller viticultural areas of distinction."
+Differences in topography, elevation, and soils distinguished the seven areas from one another.
+Also climate data such as temperature, precipitation, and wind patterns outlined their distinctive micro-climates.
+As of 2026, Lodi appellation contains more than 85 vineyards and wineries ranging from large family-owned estates to intimate boutique tasting rooms growing and processing over 135 grape varietals.